-In Professor Evans' words, "We can also now identify 'higher symmetry electrodynamics' as 'generally covariant electrodynamics', i.e. electrodynamics that is indicated by the Principle of general relativity, that all theories of natural philosophy (including electrodynamics) must be generally covariant, i.e. theories of general relativity."
+In Professor Evans' words from an email, "We can also now identify 'higher symmetry electrodynamics' as 'generally covariant electrodynamics', i.e. electrodynamics that is indicated by the Principle of General Relativity, that all theories of natural philosophy (including electrodynamics) must be generally covariant, i.e. theories of general relativity."